xiaolai/regular-investing-in-box/docs/en/README.md

 ### 3.2 Don't Miss It!

 October 19th, 1987, is known as "[Black Monday](https://en.wikipedia.org/wiki/Black_Monday)".
 On that day the Dow Jones Industrial Average suddenly crashed.
-From the beginning of the year it had risen 38%, but that day it dropped **22.6%**, and people around the world went into a panic as they watched the crash live on television.
+It had risen 38% since the beginning of the year, but that day it dropped **22.6%**, and people around the world went into a panic as they watched the crash live on television.
 Before this, never had so many people watched such a disaster unfold on live television.

 ![Figure21](../images/Figure21.png)